 Such rules of behavior include a prohibition on knowingly making false statements or knowingly submitting false information during a sex discrimination complaint process, including intentionally making a false report of sexual harassment or submitting a false formal complaint.
 Providing false information is a violation of the Student Code of Conduct.

-To ensure adherence to these expectations and principles, the Board of Education has adopted this Code of Classroom Conduct, which applies to all students.
+To ensure adherence to these expectations and principles, the Board has adopted a Code of Classroom Conduct, which applies to all students.
 (Board Policy 5500 - Student Code of Classroom Conduct)

 Grounds for Removal of a Student from Class